SteveProXNA/SkazkaSMS/README.md

 - Once you fight the boss you cannot "Run away".
 Try to fight boss once you have > 60 XP because your weapon and armor may be slightly more powerful!

 ###### CHEATS
-- On splash screen, hold joystick down and press button 2 to change default background color.
-- On stats screen, move joystick left or right to skip over the flashing arrows indication.
 - On title screen, hold fire2 to skip intro music.
 Same applies on boss and over screens.
+- On title screen, hold fire2 after intro music completes to reveal hidden credits screen.
+- On stats screen, move joystick left or right to skip over the flashing arrows indication.
 - In forest screen, press fire2 to "Run away" without risking losing any HPs [Easy mode].

 ###### DEBUGGING